anandijain/stream_list/README.md

 * legal precedence graph. gather up all court cases and extract dependency information and build a graph
 * open source genius clone but fully embrace the collective media. not just music but all books videos etc.
 * download a bunch of mr beast videos and look at the audio and basic statistics on how loud voices are
+* rpi thing that detects fire with low error and triggers a fire extinguisher

 ### process and av
 * transcribe all my videos (just with yt-dlp) ,make them searchable notebook lm/rag thing?